 Phone: 773.534.0034 Ext.
 24984

 Born and raised in Chicago, I attended the University of Illinois at Urbana-Champaign where I received my B.F.A. degree in Theatre.
 More recently, I received my Master's Degree in Education from the University of Illinois at Chicago.
-Prior to my work at Payton, I worked at Bell Elementary School in Chicago and served as a company member at the Utah Shakespearean Festival.
-Additionally, I work as a Teaching Artist for Lookingglass Theatre Company during my summers.
-At Payton, I could not be more thrilled to delve further into one of my first loves, theatre, by assisting the Payton Players.
-I also work to collaborate with the English and Fine Arts Departments while creating and recreating engaging and dynamic curricula for my Survey of Literature, World Literature, and Drama courses.
-Outside of Payton, I enjoy spending time in my Roscoe Village neighborhood with my wife and puppy, Alfred J. Pennyworth.
+Prior to my work at Payton, I spent time as a company member of the Utah Shakespearean Festival.
+I also work as a Teaching Artist for Lookingglass Theatre Company.
+I currently teach AP English Language and Composition and Honors Drama I/II, and serve as co-sponsor/director of Payton's resident drama club, Payton Players.